THOTCON: History

 The conference had approximately 793 attendees and featured 9 full-length talks, 11 shorter "Turbo" talks, and 7 1-hour how-to "labs."
+Keynotes were delivered by Richard Thieme on "UFOs and Government: a Case Study in Disinformation, Deception, and Perception Management" and David Mortman on "It Ain't Rocket Science."
 It was the only year to offer these labs and also featured the first beer brewing competition.